redBorder/dswatcher/README.md

   address: kafka:9092        # Kafka host
   consumer_group: dswatcher  # Kafka consumer group ID
   netflow_topics:
-    - rb_flow_discard  # Topic to look up for the Option Template where the serial number is
+    - flow_discard_topic     # Topic to look up for the Option Template where the serial number is
   limits_topics:
-    - rb_limits        # Topic listen for notification about sensors limits
+    - limits_topic           # Topic listen for notification about sensors limits

 decoder:
   element_id: 300              # Netflow element id of the serial number